pgsmith2000/cvd-and-teeth/analysis/index.md

 ### Stage 2: Example Descriptive Analysis

+The key product of this analysis is a complete Table 1 documenting the frequency counts for each variable value (1) **overall** for all participants, and broken down for those (2) with **cardiovascular disease** and (3) with **no cardiovascular disease**.
+Histogram plots of each variable are also provided.
+And of course this section contains the detailed r-code that produces all of this.
+Chi-square analysis of all variables were significant at the p\<0.001 level.

 To see the detailed coding and results, explore the **[Stage 2 Descriptive Analysis](descriptive-analysis.html)**

 ### Stage 3: Linear Regression

+A linear regression analyis is provided for 3 models.
+In addition a step-wise multiple regression was applied which retained everyone of the variables.
+However, none of these models were very good.
+The full model was best but only accounted for about 6% of the variance in the data.
+As a result and log regression will follow.

 For the detailed coding and results, explore the **[Stage 3 Linear Regression](linear-regression.html).**

+### Stage 4: Log Regression

+To come…